abbeycatuk/prepro/README.md

 The definitions follows essentially a C-like syntax and identifies all constants (one per line) that prepro is to consider during preprocessing.

-The example below identifes a definitions file (prepro.def) that associates the constant "MAX_USERNAME_LENGTH" with the value "20":
+The example below identifies a definitions file (prepro.def) that associates the constant "MAX_USERNAME_LENGTH" with the value "20":

 ```